Nirdesha/esb-inbound-kafka/docs/enableSecurity.md

 ```
 The console producer is a convenient way to send a small amount of data to the broker.

-   * Follow the sample scenario in Publishing Messages using [Kafka_2.12-0.11.0.0](https://github.com/wso2-extensions/esb-connector-kafka/blob/master/docs/publishmessage.md), and send the following message to the Kafka broker:
+   * Follow the sample scenario in Publishing Messages using [Kafka_2.12-0.11.0.0](https://github.com/wso2-extensions/esb-connector-kafka/blob/master/docs/publishmessage.md) and send the following message to the Kafka broker:

             {"test":"wso2"}
             {"test":"wso2"}
             {"test":"wso2"}

-        >>Note : Be sure to include the following configuration in the proxy service when you are building the sample :
+        >>Note: Be sure to include the following configuration in the proxy service when you are building the sample:

             bootstrap.servers=localhost:9093
             security.protocol=SSL